 - Ice Lake in the San Juan Mountains

 - Devil's Head Lookout

 - Alderfer Three Sisters Trail

 - Mount Sniktau

 If you're hiking in Colorado, be sure that you're prepared.
 Pack plenty of water and, if you venture into the mountains, don't forget to bring a warm layer as temperatures can change drastically at high altitudes.

 Can I hike to historical sites in Colorado?

-You most certainly can.
-Colorado’s expansive history is alive and well today, thanks to the preservation of countless historic attractions.
-At the top of the list is Crystal Mill, a 19th-century watermill that can be reached by a 4-mile service road.
-While many people opt to drive there with an ATV, it's possible — and some would argue more rewarding — to get there by foot.
+Yes, there are ways to hike to historical sites in Colorado.
+The state's expansive history is alive and well today, thanks to the preservation of countless historic attractions.
+At the top of the list is Crystal Mill, a 19th-century watermill that can be reached by a four-mile service road.
+While many people opt to drive there with an ATV, it's possible -- and some would argue more rewarding -- to get there by foot.
 Upon your arrival, you'll quickly understand why Crystal Mill is among the most photographed places in all of Colorado.

 What are the most easily accessible hikes in Colorado?

 Colorado is home to some truly epic trails, although many of them require technical hiking and climbing skills and take several hours to complete.
 Fortunately, there are plenty of accessible hikes throughout the Centennial State.
 If you're wondering about the most easily accessible hikes in Colorado, you might start with any of the following: